laravel/docs/billing.md

         return $this->company_name;
     }

-Similar, there's also `stripeEmail`, `stripePhone` and `stripeAddress`.
-These methods will sync to the same named parameters used when [updating a Stripe customer object](https://stripe.com/docs/api/customers/update).
-If you wish to sync even more parameters, like the `metadata` parameter, you may choose to overwrite the `syncStripeCustomerDetails` method alltogether.
+Similarly, you may override the `stripeEmail`, `stripePhone`, and `stripeAddress` methods.
+These methods will sync information to their corresponding customer parameters when [updating the Stripe customer object](https://stripe.com/docs/api/customers/update).
+If you wish to take total control over the customer information sync process, you may override the `syncStripeCustomerDetails` method.

 <a name="billing-portal"></a>
 ### Billing Portal